karpolan/delphi-krp-regions-library/README.md

 ## History

 ### December 29, 2024.
 (Version AS IS):
-The source code is published AS IS in on GitHub
+The source code is published AS IS on GitHub

 ### September 20, 2005.
 (Version 2.0):
 Some components were redesigned.
 Added recovery if controls recreate window handle.
 Delphi 2005 is supported.